Income criteria

 Latest 3 months payslips or relevant weekly /fortnightly /4 week equivalent |

 *Second job income can only be used where the applicant has been in the job for at least 6 months. **For National Rail and supermarket workers, we will require the last 3 months payslips.
 Contact us for more information.
 If a payslip isn't available or your client has a new job, please read our employment criteria.
-Employer's references will only be requested if your client is working temporarily via an agency.
 Recruit and Retain (RRP) Armed Forces This must be shown on all payslips in the last 3 months.
 If the header includes the words Reserve/Reserve Band/Reserve Banding, it can’t be used.
 If the daily rate* is the same across all 3 months it can be used as basic pay (average of the last 3 payslip amounts).
 If the daily rate is not the same it can only be used as overtime. *The daily rate is the payslip amount divided by the number of days in the payslip month.
 Non-Armed Forces This must be shown on all payslips in the last 3 months / 8 weeks AND supporting evidence (employer letter/contract) is needed confirming the payment is ongoing and is permanent/guaranteed.
 If the amount paid across all payslips is the same it can be used as basic pay.
 If the payment varies it can only be used as overtime. |

 - For any BOC to be acceptable it must be present on the latest payslip.